daveyarwood/warviz/README.md

   * e.g. make the higher card green and the lower card red
 * Save game state
 * Generative music
-* Sunglasses emoji + trophy for the winner
 * Use the name of the player instead of "player 1" / "player 2"